juicedata/juicefs-csi-driver/docs/en/administration/upgrade-juicefs-client.md

 ### Update Mount Image in StorageClass (Deprecated) {#update-mount-image-sc}

-Starting from v0.24, the CSI driver supports customizing Mount Pod images in [ConfigMap](#update-mount-image-configmap), consolidating all related configurations in one place, making it very convenient.
+Starting from v0.24, the CSI Driver supports customizing Mount Pod images in [ConfigMap](#update-mount-image-configmap), consolidating all related configurations in one place, making it very convenient.
 Therefore, the method described in this section is no longer recommended.

-The CSI driver allows you to override configurations in StorageClass.
+The CSI Driver allows you to override configurations in StorageClass.
 If you need to configure different Mount Pod images for different applications, you need to create multiple StorageClasses, each with its own specified Mount Pod image.

 ```yaml {11}
 apiVersion: storage.k8s.io/v1